mcproger/where_to_go/README.md

 This project requires python3.10 and running postgres

 ```
-pip install --upgrade pip pip-tools
 make install
 cd src
 cp app/.env.ci app/.env  # default environment variables
 ```

-To update dependencies, add the new one to `requirements.in` file and run
+To update dependencies, add the new one to the `requirements.in` file and run

 ```
 make freeze